• Vitamin K is one of the 13 essential vitamins you need in your diet for heart and bone health.

 • Fermented soybean products

 Each form of vitamin K is also available in nutrition supplements.
 It’s important to do your homework when choosing a nutrition supplement as all forms of vitamin K are not equal.
-We recommend choosing supplements that use the most effective and bioavailable form of vitamin K, which is K2 delivered through BIOACTIVE GEL technology.
+We recommend choosing supplements that use the most effective and bioavailable form of vitamin K, which is K2 delivered through MICROGEL technology.
 This delivery system allows you to fully absorb nutrients into your bloodstream and then into cells, where they work to improve health.

 Everyone is different, and certain factors such as your age, sex, or health will affect your unique nutritional needs differently than someone else.
 To provide a general guide, adequate intake (AI) levels were established to meet the needs of most healthy individuals.